flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 However, it wasn't until 1987 that MIPS' chips became a topic of conversation, all due to being adopted (and later acquired) by **Silicon Graphics Incorporated** (SGI) to power their equipment.
 SGI was an influential innovator in the computer graphics market, especially with the development of [hardware-accelerated vertex pipelines](nintendo-64#graphics), whose task was originally carried out by software (within the CPU).
 After the acquisition, SGI had a leading position in both CPU and graphics sectors.

-Before the development of the PlayStation, MIPS switched to a business model based on **IP licensing**, where their CPU designs would be sold in the form of licenses, and licensees were then free to customise and manufacture it.
-Part of their offerings included the **R3000A CPU**, albeit within their low-end catalogue.
-Consequently, while the R3000A wasn't associated with the flagship lineup (unlike the R4000, which [others](nintendo-64#cpu) would later choose), it was an attractive investment in terms of cost.
+Before the development of the PlayStation, MIPS switched to a business model based on **IP licensing**, where their CPU designs would be sold in the form of licenses, and licensees were then free to customise and manufacture the designs.
+Part of their offerings included the **R3000A CPU**, found in their low-end catalogue.
+Consequently, the R3000A wasn't associated with the flagship line-up (unlike the R4000, which [others](nintendo-64#cpu) would later choose), but it was an attractive investment in terms of cost.

-Sony designed their audio and graphics chips in-house, but they still needed the leading chip that could drive those two.
+Back to the main topic, Sony designed their audio and graphics chips in-house, but they still needed the leading chip that could drive those two.
 The selected CPU had to be powerful enough to show off the *impressive* capabilities of Sony's chips, but also affordable to keep the console at a competitive price.

 #### LSI and the commission {.tab}